moonwalkerz/oc-events-plugin/README.md

 # Events | October CMS

-Moonwalkerz present "Events"!
+MoonWalkerz present "Events"!
 A simple event plugin for October CMS. this plugin allows you to create and publish events on your website.
 What more do you want?

 ## 🔥 Features 🔥